 Welcome to the Ramanathan Lab in the Department of Physics and Astronomy at Dartmouth College.
 We are an experimental research group working at the interface of quantum information processing and condensed matter physics.
 Our laboratory develops and uses magnetic resonance methods to control and characterize the quantum dynamics of solid state spin systems.
 Our experiments utilize a variety of techniques including DC, radiofrequency and microwave electronics and cryogenics.
 We have a number of undergraduate and graduate students working together on a variety of projects.
 You can find out more about the specific projects under the research tab.

-- Tara Gallagher ('19) and Johnny Elliott ('19) are awarded James Freedman Presidential Scholarships
+- Sophomores Benjamin Alford ('22) and Christopher Candelora ('22) are awarded James E. Freedman Presidential Scholarships for 2020-2021.

 - Chao and Pai's paper Prethermal quasiconserved observables in Floquet quantum systems is on the arXiv - collaborative work with Professor Paola Cappellaro at MIT.

 - Postdoctoral Scholar Dr. Fabio Lingua joins our collaborative EPSCoR team

 - Postdoctoral Scholar Dr. Andrew Cupo joins our collaborative EPSCoR team